ISISComputingGroup/ibex_developers_manual/Beckhoff-troubleshooting.md

 # Beckhoff troubleshooting

-As we don't really handle any logic minus the motor record aliasing, there isn't much to go wrong (in theory) - sometimes for numerous reasons such as motion logic changing etc. the `.tpy` file that maps over memory addresses to human readable names can go out of date.
+As we don't really handle any logic minus the motor record aliasing, there isn't much to go wrong (in theory)

 **The first thing to do if an issue occurs is open a device screen which is pointing to the "Beckhoff engineering view" and check all axes for an error ID. note you have to press the load button to load an axis.**
 - If the records in here are in alarm, it's likely that there is a comms issue or the TPY file is out of date - see below.